Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 South Carolina money transmitter surety bonds must cover claims for five years after the licensee no longer provides services in the state, though the Attorney General can alter the time period at their discretion.

 How to become a money transmitter in South Carolina

 The information required for application submission is detailed in Section 35-11-205 of the Anti-Money Laundering Act.
 Some of the information includes the following:

-- Any criminal convictions or material litigation the applicant has been involved in in the preceding ten years
+- Any criminal convictions or material litigation the applicant has been involved in in the preceding 10 years

-- Description of money services the applicant has previously provided, and of services they intend to provide
+- Description of money services the applicant has previously provided, and of services he or she intends to provide

 - Name and address of any bank through which the applicant’s payment instruments or stored value will be paid